 All these cultures share a curious similarity, standing stones - dolmens, moais and menhirs-, carvings, rupestrian painting, tattoos/body art, colours and textures.
 Also, having spent much of my life in Chile, the beautiful art of Chile’s indigenous people inspires my work too.

-Most of these elements are always present in my work, in one way or another.My artwork is abstract and most of my paintings are constructed of many layers which are then scraped and paint is reapplied again in order to create an aged and distressed patina, textures and marks.
+Most of these elements are always present in my work, in one way or another.My artwork is abstract and intuitive, most of my paintings are constructed of many layers which are then scraped and paint is reapplied again in order to create an aged and distressed patina, textures and marks.

 I also love working with a neutral and muted palette but my creations will always depend on the colours and shapes that inspire me in that specific moment and created using traditional and non-traditional mixed media techniques and materials such as acrylics, collage, markmaking, inks, graphite, oil pastels and pens on canvas, paper or wood panels.